panipraveen/Emotion-Detection-and-Music-Player-with-Quotes/README.md

 ## Introduction

-Uses a CNN Model of 63.2% Accuracy to recognize emotion of a human from a live feed of a webcam and then using the result from that playing music in a music player, the music playlist gets updated based on the emotion change in the human.
+Uses a CNN Model of 63.2% Accuracy to recognize emotion of a human from a live feed of a webcam and then using the result from that playing music in a music player, displaying quotes based on the emotion the music playlist gets updated based on the emotion change in the human.

-This Project is an extension from the Live Emotion Detection Project by Atul Para which you can find here (https://github.com/atulapra/Emotion-detection)
+The application also notes down which emotions were triggered and how many times in a excel file.

 ## Dependencies